somnathmugdal/Chatgpt-with-Python/README.md

 ## It is tool in which user will give instrucation according to that api will provide the best result

-## In this project used technologies are Python, OpneAI, ChatGPT, Python Logging
+## In this project used technologies are Python, OpneAI, ChatGPT, Python Logging, Speech Recognation

 Steps to Run the Project
 - Install all required python packages